-We expect to conduct quarterly repurchase offers at NAV per share as of the applicable valuation date in our Board of Trustees' (the "Board") sole discretion.
+We expect to conduct quarterly repurchase offers in our Board of Trustees' (the "Board") sole discretion.
 However, no assurance can be given that repurchases will occur or that any Shares properly tendered will be repurchased by the Fund.
 See "-Share Repurchase Program."